 The station on Leathers Lane will be extensively refurbished to ensure the facilities are fit for purpose and appropriate to serve the area’s local neighbourhood police team.
 The project will also see space within the building adapted to create a new Community Police Station, which it is expected will be ready to open its doors within the year.

 Community Police Stations are designed to be accessible, visible centres which are co-located with partners in busy neighbourhood hubs which are already well-used by the communities they serve.
 They are a key part of the PCC’s strategy to transform Merseyside Police’s stations with the aim of saving money on its annual running costs which can be redirected straight into frontline policing.

-The police station in Halewood had initially been earmarked for closure, with proposals to open a new Community Police Station in an alternative location.
-But following extensive searches and consideration of a number of different sites, Merseyside Police’s estates team has advised that refurbishing the existing station on Leathers Lane will be the most cost-effective and efficient way of maintaining a local police presence for the people of Halewood.
+During the initial consultation, proposals were floated to close the existing station and open a new Community Police Station in an alternative location.
+But following extensive searches and consideration of a number of different sites, Merseyside Police’s estates team has confirmed that refurbishing the existing station on Leathers Lane will be the most cost-effective and efficient way of maintaining a local police presence for the people of Halewood.

 The move to refurbish the existing station follows several consultations with Knowsley Borough Councillors and Halewood Town councillors, local partners and the public since the Commissioner launched her 10-year estates strategy in 2014.